Executive Director, Global Women's Narratives Project

 Carnegie Council Global Ethics Fellow, Alumna

-PhD, University of Southern California, School of International Relations
+PhD, University of Southern California, International Relations, 2005

 MSt, University of Oxford, International Human Rights Law, exp 2020

 Dr. Boyd-Judson is co-chair of the Oxford Initiative for Global Ethics and Human Rights and executive director of the Initiative's Global Women's Narratives Project.
 She served as executive director of the University of Southern California's Institute for Humanities and Ethics for over eleven years where she taught across the Schools of International Relations, Religion, and Journalism.
-In 2016, she was appointed the UNESCO Chair for Global Humanities and Ethics and developed multi-university seminars on ethics and human rights in Oxford, Northern Ireland, Greece, Geneva, Hong Kong, Egypt, and South Africa.
-Alongside co-teaching short courses at Oxford on war, peace, and human rights, Boyd-Judson will teach narrative ethics in the Medical Narrative MS program at USC's Keck School of Medicine beginning in Fall 2020.
+From 2016 to 2019, she directed the Oxford Consortium for Human Rights and held the UNESCO Chair for Global Humanities and Ethics.
+She has created multi-university seminars on ethics and human rights in Oxford, Northern Ireland, Greece, Geneva, Hong Kong, Egypt, and South Africa.
+Alongside co-teaching short courses at Oxford on war, peace, and human rights, Boyd-Judson has been invited to teach narrative ethics in the Medical Narrative MS program at USC's Keck School of Medicine beginning in Fall of 2020.

 Boyd-Judson founded the Global Women's Narratives Project in 2016 as part of her UNESCO Chair and co-founded the Oxford Initiative for Global Ethics and Human Rights in 2018 with Dr. Julia Amos (Oxford) and Dr. Melissa Rowe (RAND).
 The Initiative is a nonprofit partnership of universities, institutes, nongovernmental organizations, and governmental actors, working to build and support projects for the greater good.
 The flagship project of the Initiative is the Global Women's Narratives Project, a partner of Oxford Global PeaceTech.
 Guided by our advisory board, we are interviewing and archiving women's experiences around the world on themes of armed conflict, religion, health, identity, gendered violence, and life's work.